coolka1234/scikit-learn-poland-demography/README.md

 * analysis of available data and practicing data scraping - fertlity and urbanization rate, life expentancy, immigration rate
 * analysing of trends and correlations between data
 * predicting future values for population changes
-* writing extensive raport in LaTeX with fitting conlusion
+* writing extensive raport in LaTeX with fitting conlusion (raport.pdf)